-Ana La Premier's house
+Scene 5 We are NOW IN Ana La Premier's house

 The set is designed to become several rooms in the house (including the red shutters at the windows): parlor, kitchen, courtyard, bedroom, and other areas in the District.
 Certain areas are lit when action occurs there or when a character moves from one room to another.
 In some instances action is going on in more than one room.
 The effect is of a busy, overdressed house with something very public and very private about it.
 It is very much dominated by women.
 The gambling area, by contrast, is stark and masculine.
-Scene opens on both kitchen and gambling house.
+When the Scene opens a both kitchen and gambling house.
 Johnny is seen desperately gambling while Sweet Justice lords it.
-In the kitchen the women Beau has imagined in his fantasy from the Blue Book are in common dress at various female chores: braiding and straightening a trick baby's hair and their own; mending, ironing, cooking, etc. In this very domestic activity, they sing with Ana a song about how glamorous and different their lives are--their disdain for routine life, while in fact they are doing very routine and mundane things.
+In the kitchen the women Beau has imagined in his fantasy from the Blue Book are in common dress at various female chores: braiding and straightening a trick baby's hair and their own; mending, clothes, sor ironing, cooking, etc. In this very domestic activity, they sing with Ana a song about how glamorous and different their lives are-their disdain for routine life, while in fact they are doing very routine and mundane things.

 Lights up on kitchen and gambling house.

 Lights fade on kitchen and stay up on gambling house where a male dance takes place - a dance of risk, wins, and losses.

 Johnny loses and sings: